aruruka/aruruka-blog/content/post/learning-kafka-theory-6-consumer-offsets-and-delivery-semantics/index.md

 ## Delivery semantics for consumers

 Now, committing offsets implies something called delivery semantics, and I'm going to give you an intro to this.
+We're going to see this in much greater detail in the next lessons, in the advanced section.
+But right now, at a high level, you need to understand that the consumers, they choose when they commit their offsets.

+- Consumers choose when to commit offsets.
+- There are 3 delivery semantics:

+- <span style="color:LightBlue">At most once:</span>

+  - offsets are committed as soon as the message is received.

+Okay, you have the possibility to choose this, and, so, that gives you three delivery semantics.

+At most once, at least once, and exactly onece.

+So, first, at most once, it's when offsets are committed as soon as the message is received, okay?
+And if the processing goes wrong, the message will be lost.
+It won't be read again.
+I'll have a slide on this, in the advanced section, explaining exactly what happens.
+So, at most once is usually not preferred.

+At least once is usually the preferred way of consuming, so you commit